Couple draw guns at crowd heading to St. Louis mayor’s home

 The names and letters are considered public records but Krewson’s actions received heavy backlash.

-Protesters nationwide have been pushing to “ defund the police ” following the death of George Floyd and other Black people killed by law enforcement.
-Floyd, who was in handcuffs, died May 25 after a white Minneapolis police officer pressed his knee on Floyd’s neck for nearly eight minutes.
+Protesters nationwide have been pushing to “ defund the police ” following the death of George Floyd in Minneapolis.
+Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee on Floyd’s neck for nearly eight minutes.

-Krewson, a white longtime alderwoman, was elected as St. Louis’ first female mayor in April 2017 by pledging to work to reduce crime and improve impoverished neighborhoods.
-She and her two young children were in the car in front of their home in 1995 when her husband, Jeff, was slain during a random carjacking attempt.

-Homicides have spiked in recent years in St. Louis, which annually ranks among the most violent cities in the nation based on FBI statistics.

 An online petition calling for Krewson’s resignation had about more than 43,000 signatures as of early Monday.